johsieders/essays/content/23-is-science-a-threat.md

 quantum physics) are the ones that haven't disappeared like those of Aristotle and countless others: published, criticised, refuted, forgotten.
-Then Schrödinger's brilliant idea (replacing particles with wave functions) is like a building still standing among many others that have been torn down.
+Then Schrödinger's brilliant idea (replacing particles with wave functions) is like a building still standing among many others that have collapsed.
 Now, take the question of morality:
 Moral systems have varied greatly throughout human history and across the countries of the world: we have seen human sacrifice, torture, capital punishment, slavery, vendetta, all of which seem to have been to be outlawed by now, at least in most Western countries.
 Here is the argument: